-Over the years, especially in those early years of skepticism, I have had to continually remind Teresa that while I didn’t fully agree with the decision we made together, I did fully support it.
+Over the years, especially in those early years of skepticism, I have reminded Teresa occasionally that while I didn’t fully agree with the decision we made together, I did fully support it.

 Too often we confuse support with agreement.
 You and I can support decisions that we don’t wholeheartedly agree with.
 It requires a greater purpose.
 It requires a commitment to a team, or an overarching objective, that supersedes the decision itself.

 In business, we call this alignment.
 Fully aligned teams trust their leader to have the overarching objective and good of the team in mind.
 After engaging in healthy debate, a decision is made and the team moves forward, fully committed.

 Respect is similar.
 I can respect your opinion without agreeing with it.